T-Mobile Applicant

 We may use de-identified information in accordance with applicable law.

-If an applicant becomes a T-Mobile employee or contractor, personal data we collected as part of the application and hiring process will become part of your employment file and will be used and disclosed in accordance with our T-Mobile Employee and Contractor Privacy Notice.
+If an applicant becomes a T-Mobile employee or contractor, personal data we collected as part of the application and hiring process becomes part of your employment file and is used and disclosed in accordance with our T-Mobile Employee and Contractor Privacy Notice.

 Disclosure of personal data

-We may disclose personal data, including sensitive personal data, to the following categories of recipients, for the business purposes described in this Notice and below.
+We may disclose personal data, including sensitive personal data, to the following categories of recipients, for the business and commercial purposes described in this notice and below.

 Our subsidiaries and affiliates